raspberrypilearning/fl-programming-robotics/course_info/progrobot_info.md

 #### Additional extras:

-+ Adhesives (duct tape / electrical tape, putty, glue etc.)
++ Adhesives (duct tape / electrical tape, putty, glue, etc.)
 + Cable ties or velcro straps
 + GPIO reference card

-Learning outcomes - must start with one of the approved verbs:
+Learning outcomes — must start with one of the approved verbs:

 + Describe the advantages of using robotics to teach computer science
 + Produce a robot buggy that can move in particular patterns, avoid obstacles, and follow a line